robertsilvatech/python-voting-app/README.md

 This repository contains applications used in the online course called Oficina Docker.

 Here we have two applications:
-- voting-app: Powered WITH DJANGO
+- voting-app: Developed with DJANGO
 - result-app: Developed with FLASK